DevSars24/devops-for-beginners/devops-revision/README.md

-# 🚀 DevOps Mastery Revision Guide
+o# 🚀 DevOps Mastery Revision Guide

 Welcome to your DevOps Revision series!
 This repository is designed to help you master the core pillars of DevOps, from foundational cloud concepts to advanced orchestration and monitoring.